h2oai/h2ogpt/blog/README.md

 We are proud to announce that we are building h2oGPT, an LLM that not only excels in performance but is also fully open-source and commercially usable, providing a valuable resource for developers, researchers, and organizations worldwide.

-In this blog, we'll explore our journey in building this state-of-the-art LLM.
+In this blog, we'll explore our journey in building h2oGPT in our effort to democratize AI.

 ## Why Build an Open-Source LLM?